ni/measurement-plugin-labview/CONTRIBUTING.md

 ### MeasurementService Editor

 The `MeasurementService Editor` library contains the scripting code required to generate a measurement.
 It starts with the `MeasurementLink Measurement Template` as the base library and then customizes it for a specific measurement.
 It also contains a script that can help when updating measurements between incompatible versions.
 See more details [here.](docs/Upgrading%20to%20Version%202.0.md)

+## `ni_measurementlink` Package

+This is simply a top-level package that has dependencies on the other `ni_measurementlink_*` packages so installing this should also bring along the other 3 packages.

+## `ni_measurementlink_examples` Package

+This package contains all of the example projects from the repository.
+They are installed to the `examples` folder under the LabVIEW root directory.

+## `ni_protobuf_types` Package

+This package contains common types that are used in measurement plug-ins such as the Waveform and Double XY Data types.

 ## Examples